Skip to main content

 Build ABM lists from intent signals, not firmographic assumptions alone.
 Prioritize accounts where multiple people from the same company are engaging in the same window.
 Multi-stakeholder engagement is the strongest indicator that a buying process has started internally.

 Create threshold-based routing between inbound and ABM.
 The most common failure point is letting leads sit in a nurture sequence when they should be escalated.
 Build a scoring model with a defined escalation threshold.
-When an account crosses it, route to sales automatically with full context.
+When an account crosses it, route to sales automatically with full behavioral context.

 Distribute where buyers research, not just where they used to search.
 Reddit communities, LinkedIn, industry forums, and community Slack channels all feed into how buyers form vendor shortlists.
 Content cited and shared in communities gets absorbed into LLM knowledge faster than content that only ranks in Google.

 Measure cost per closed deal, not cost per lead.
 ABM looks expensive when you measure cost per lead.
 It looks efficient when you measure cost per closed deal on ICP-fit accounts.
 Build your reporting around pipeline revenue and closed-won by channel, not MQL volume.
+This is where Intempt's Analytics dashboards pay off — you measure which signals most reliably predict conversion, and double down on those.

 Frequently asked questions.
 Answered.